LeoBarbosa08/Openweather_API/README.md

 - Code with openweather API integration
 - Search any city for weather information
 - Link for Openweather website <a href="https://openweathermap.org" target="_blank">Click here!</a>
-# HOW TO RUN THE APPLICATION
+# How to run the application
 - Firts you need to import the <b>org.json</b> into your project's modulepath <a href="http://www.java2s.com/Code/Jar/o/Downloadorgjsonjar.htm"> download here </a>
 - Go to the <b>properties</b> of your project and click on <b>add External Jars</b> done this added the <b>org.json</b>